kenspirit/secret-note/README.md

 [0xb01b98a50781c454c9daa3d43eb5399ff5b604ee]: https://etherscan.io/address/0xb01b98a50781c454c9daa3d43eb5399ff5b604ee#code

-The Ethereum network connected to and what account is currently autenticated are shown at the top of the sreen.
+The Ethereum network connected to and what account is currently autenticated are shown at the top of the screen.
 The tool hosted can only be used in Main network as the smart contract is deployed there at [0xb01b98a50781c454c9daa3d43eb5399ff5b604ee][].

 Usage steps: